openstack/openstack-manuals/doc/cli-reference/source/cinder.rst

   Lists current volume types and extra specs.

 ``failover-host``
+  Failover a replicating cinder-volume host.

 ``force-delete``
   Attempts force-delete of volume, regardless of state.

 ``freeze-host``
+  Freeze and disable the specified cinder-volume host.

 ``get-capabilities``
   Show backend volume stats and properties.
 Admin only.